amrei-bp/readme_playground/README.md

-# What is this readme for?
+# What is this repository for?

-This repository is to try out different things that could make readme's easier to read.
+This is a playground to try out different things that could make readme's easier to read, more informative, or just more fun.

 ## Roadmap